imdevan/imdevan.github.io/_posts/blog/2016-01-19-things-to-keep-in-mind.md

 * Take those extra hours at work.
 It'll be worth it when you see your paycheck.
 * Clean your fucking room and make your bed you slob.
 It'll look much nice and you'll feel better having did it.
 * If you have to, make the first move.
 It's scary, but someone has to do it.
 * Take plenty of pictures.
 Of the sunset, your food, your friends, your dog, selfies.
 Everything.
-That way, later when you scroll through yor camera rooll, you'll remember everything about that day.
+That way, later when you scroll through your camera roll, you'll remember everything about that day.

 forked from [http://imgur.com/xb7gHZ1](http://imgur.com/xb7gHZ1)